Gamer1120/InteractiveLearner/README.md

 ### Can I also use custom sets to classify?
 Of course!
 If for example you have some jokes, which can be classified as either good or bad, just put each classification in a different folder.
 Then, create a Java class in the src/testing package, for example called JokeTester.java.
 You can base your implementation on the existing classes in that package.

+### What are the minimal system requirements for this classifier?
+It can run on nearly any computer, but for optimal results, please keep the following in mind:
+Java: Java 8
+CPU:Pentium III/Athlon or better
+CPU Speed: 1.0 GHz
+RAM: 256 MB
+OS:	Windows 7 or higher, Mac OSX, Linux.
+It may work on others, but no guarantees.
+Sound Card:	No
+Free Disk Space: ???
+MB (//TODO)